-Men and women are not permitted in each other's dorm rooms at any time during the academic year.
-Men are only permitted in women's housing, and women in men's housing, during scheduled open-dorm events, or with the permission of the RD or Dean.
-Men and women are allowed in each other's student lounges.
+Men and women are not permitted in each other's residence hall (or Canyon Home) rooms at any time during the academic year.
+Men and women are allowed in each other's student lounges, but not in each other's Canyon Home common spaces.
+Men are only permitted in women's housing, and women in men's housing, during scheduled open-dorm (or open-home) events, or with the permission of the RD or Dean.
 Members of the opposite sex are asked not to put themselves in a position where they might violate another's privacy.
-Specific areas of concern include wing doors, residence hall room windows, and hallways immediately in front of rooms.
+Specific areas of concern include wing doors, room windows, and hallways immediately in front of rooms.